poramesh/Automation/Cucumber/Emirates/README.md

 ## Overview

-This project uses Selenium WebDriver with Behave (Cucumber-style BDD framework for Python) to automate web application testing.
-It follows the Page Object Model (POM) design pattern to enhance maintainability, reusability, and readability of test scripts.
+This project utilizes Selenium WebDriver with Behave (a Cucumber-style BDD framework for Python) to automate testing of the Emirates webpage, which is a dynamic web application.

-- *Selenium WebDriver* is a powerful browser automation tool that allows testers to simulate real user interactions with web applications, such as clicking buttons, entering text, and navigating between pages.
-- *Behave* follows a Gherkin syntax (Given-When-Then) that allows test cases to be written in a human-readable format.
-This makes it easier for teams (QA, developers, and business stakeholders) to collaborate on test cases.
-- *POM* is a design pattern that helps organize test scripts by separating test logic from UI interactions.
-Each webpage is represented as a Python class,
+Since the webpage content updates dynamically, this framework makes use of XPath axes to accurately locate and interact with elements that might shift or change.
+By leveraging advanced XPath techniques, the tests ensure robustness and reliability in element selection, even when the webpage structure evolves.

+Additionally, the framework follows the Page Object Model (POM) design pattern to improve:
+Maintainability – Any UI changes require updates only in one place.
+Reusability – The same page objects can be used across multiple tests.
+Readability – Tests are structured clearly, making it easy for developers and testers to understand.

 ## Prerequisites